Our Staff

 Teresa Ndlovu

-Teresa comes from a family with a long tradition of military service as her father, grandfathers, uncles, and cousins have proudly served in all branches of the military.
-Her father, a retired Colonel and Vietnam Veteran was Chief of Morale Support Services of the Army.
-She grew up understanding and seeing first-hand how important it is to support military families as a whole.
-She was often volunteered by her father to help out at military family events and programs such as dressing up as an elf at the Santa booth every year or even going along to pick up touring USO entertainers at the airport.
+She grew up understanding and seeing first-hand how important it is to support military families, and how to build and strengthen the community through programs and services.
+She benefitted not only as a military family member but also learned a great deal, following her father around to help out at military family events and engage in various programs offered on base.
+She was often volunteered by her father to help out at events and programs, including dressing up as an elf at the Santa booth every year or even going along to pick up touring USO entertainers at the airport.
 She understands and is passionate about supporting military families.

 Development